 - Then, a one week itinerary around Cape Town was made for the guests of his wedding.
 Jonathan was keen to offer them the best possible stay as a thank you for traveling to the other side of the world.
 The circuit was created so that no unmissable visits do not miss: the robben island prison, Cape of good hope, Table Mountain, etc… Everything is there!

-- Since then, he hasn't stopped creating circuits for those close to him: 15 days to the Kruger, 17 days with a private reserve, 3 weeks with Swaziland and the East Coast, for an route suitable for children, another for road trip lovers, a tailor-made tour for friends who prefer motorhomeEtc. ...
+- Since then, he hasn't stopped creating circuits for those close to him: 15 days to the Kruger, 17 days with a private reserve, 3 weeks with Swaziland and the East Coast, route suitable for children, another for road trip lovers, a tailor-made tour for friends who prefer motorhomeEtc. ...

 The idea of the Itinéterre travel blog